thiendvse0252/Asset-Management/README.md

 ## AssetManager_model

 * Java Lab
+Run src\view\CreateData.java first to create data of users and assets in the system ❗❗

 A system using Java OOP and MVC model has functionalities:
 - Read file, write file dat using Collection (ArrayList)